he / him / his

 - Ethics in Engineering and Design

-He works on the design and use of technology for civic engagement, civic learning, and empowerment, and the ethical responsibility of technologists as stewards of democracy.
+He works on the design and use of technology for civic engagement, civic learning, and social justice, and on the ethical responsibility of technologists as stewards of democracy.
 His current research is on articulating the responsibilities of engineers as citizens, developing new forms of civic education within undergraduate engineering, and community-engaged collaborative data science to help organizations fighting mass incarceration.
 His pedagogy is organized around creating spaces for student-owned and -led public interest technology projects.
-He regularly consults with foundations, companies, and nonprofits on civic learning, civic engagement research, and civic technology design.
 Erhardt is an Assistant Professor of Social and Computer Science and Interim Director of the Affordable Design and Entrepreneurship program at Franklin W. Olin College of Engineering and a faculty associate at the Edmond J. Safra Center for Ethics at Harvard University.
 He holds a PhD in Media Arts and Sciences from Massachusetts Institute of Technology.

 Erhardt serves as Olin’s designee to the Public Interest Technology University Network.